iAmNaz/spdemo/README.md

 # Super Mario Game Series

-An app to load all Super Mario game series that display photos and series information.
+An app that loads and dispalys all Super Mario game series that display photos and series information.
 This app was developed using the latest iOS 13.3 SDK and Swift 5.

 ## Getting Started